icecrm/UltraVoiceSlab-2/README.md

 - radwazhere (Voice of Cerberus)
 - Doodles (Voice of Virtue and Providence)
 - indie_artz182 (Voice of V2)
-- ics cram/Soleil (Voice of Sentry, Ferryman, Streetcleaner, alt swordsmachine)
+- ics cram/Soleil (Voice of Sentry, Ferryman, Streetcleaner)
 - MoonAU/DreamsEndAgate (Voice of Earthmover)
 - Sangue (voice of Mirror Reaper, masc Mindflayer)